galaxyproject/training-material/topics/metagenomics/tutorials/shotgun-metagenomics-data-tutorial/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What is the most precise level we have access to with MetaPhlAn2?
+> 1. What is the most precise level we have access to with MetaPhlAn?
 > 2. What are the two orders found in our sample?
 > 3. What is the most abundant family in our sample?
 >